sruthisivakumar16/sruthisivakumar16/README.md

 </p>
 <p align = "center"> <img src="https://komarev.com/ghpvc/?username=sruthisivakumar16&label=Profile%20views&color=0e75b6&style=flat" alt="sruthisivakumar16" /> </p>
 <h1 align="center">Hey there 👋, I'm Sruthi Sivakumar</h1>
 <p align="center">I'm a Software Engineering student at Vellore Institute of Technology, Chennai.
 I enjoy learning new things and I'm constantly looking for new ways to challenge myself and grow as a person.
 I'm interested in App Development, Machine Learning and Data Analytics.
-In addition to these, I love reading books and I discovering new songs. </p><br></br>
+In addition to these, I love reading books and discovering new songs. </p><br></br>

 - 🔭 I’m currently working on **a movie recommendation system**